Kay-Annn/Kay-Ann_Portfolio/README.md

  # Kay-Ann's Portfolio
-Webpage to display a team's info

-## Description
 A single page react app that showcase my projects and a short info regarding myself.

 ## Usage